 Famous for its ‘open’ captivity models, the Singapore Zoo is designed so that many of the animals are kept in large enclosures that are surrounded by moats and other relatively noninvasive barriers.
 The zoo is home to over 300 animal species, 15% of which are classified as threatened.

-Grab a bumboat from the Changi Ferry Terminal (SG$3.oo/US$2 per person, boats leave when there are 12 people) for the short ride over to Pulau Ubin
+too.
+Grab a bumboat from the Changi Ferry Terminal (SG$3.oo/US$2 per person – boats leave when there are 12 people) for the short ride over to Pulau Ubin

 Getting to St John’s & Lazarus requires a little bit of advanced planning.
 Scheduled ferries from Marina South Pier (SG$18/US$13 per person for a return ticket) take about 30 minutes to get to the island.
 There are no stores on the island, so bring enough water, snacks and sunscreen for the day.
-When you get to the beautiful crescent beach and swim in the crystal clear waters of Singapore’s nicest beaches
+When you get to the beautiful crescent beach and swim in the crystal clear waters of one of Singapore’s nicest beaches

 are a good way to explore the area.
 It’s a sensory overload with endless streams of colours, sounds and scents.
 If you’re not too squeamish, walk around the wet market located on the first floor of the Tekka Market, or take up Anthony Bourdain’s challenge of going on a scavenger hunt inside Mustafa’s, a 24 hour store where you can apparently buy anything.

 is very touristy but still worth walking through.
 Skip the souvenir shopping on Pagoda Street and instead head over to Smith Street, where you’ll find the Chinatown Food Street, a covered area with an excellent selection of hawker stalls

 and streets full of delicious Turkish and Mediterranean food.
 During the weekends, there are often flea markets and arts events happening in the neighbourhood.